-Did you know that a variety of wild berries grow right here in Rim Country?
-It’s true!
-There are several berry varieties, but the most ubiquitous is blackberries!
-Patches can be found all over the place (including at The Strawberry Inn!), and peak ripeness is right around mid-August each year.
-Blackberry plants are easy to spot because of the extremely thorny branches, slightly fuzzy pointed leaves, and white flowers (before the berries form).
-One of our team members recently picked 4 whole quarts from a large local patch!
+If you’ve ever been up here in August, you likely already know that Rim Country is home to LOTS of wild blackberries!
+Patches can be found all over if you know what to look for.
+Typically, peak ripeness is right around mid-August each year.
+Blackberry plants are easy to identify because of the extremely thorny branches, slightly fuzzy pointed leaves, and white flowers (before the berries form).

 Happy Picking, everybody!